PaoloRibeca/BiOCamLib/README.md

 # BiOCamLib
-The OCaml foundations upon which a number of the bioinformatics tools I developed are built
+BiOCamLib is the OCaml foundation upon which a number of the bioinformatics tools I developed are built.

 ## `Parallel`